olafmoriarty/blue-bots-done-quick/README.md

 Think you can do better?
 You probably can!
 Feel free to borrow or steal as much of this code as you want to.

 ## To do-list
-- Add support for rich text (links and mentions), which is currently not supported
 - Allow users to turn off automatic replies
 - Add an FAQ
 - Adding a Tracery tutorial would be nice ...